droesler/NLP_Projects_Portfolio/Naive_Bayes_Language_Classifier/readme.md

 Naive Bayes Language Classifier
 ---

-This project is a Python implementation of a naive Bayesian classifier that classifies fragments of text according to language category.
+A naive Bayesian classifier implementation that classifies fragments of text according to language category.

 ### About the code